Coastal hazards: Causes of coastal hazards

-Storms are one of the major hazards that are associated to coastal regions.
+Storms are one of the major hazards that are associated with coastal regions.
 Storms, flooding, and erosion are closely associated and can happen simultaneously.
 Tropical storms or hurricanes especially can devastate coastal regions.
 For example, in 1992, Hurricane Andrew caused extreme damage to parts of the U.S. state of Florida.
 It was a category five hurricane that caused $26.5 billion in damages and led to 23 fatalities.
 Hurricane Katrina also caused havoc along the southern coast of the U.S. and is often cited as an example of the extreme force a hurricane can do in certain regions.
 The South Indian Chennai Floods of 2015, which affected many people, is an example of flooding due to cyclones.
 People across the whole state of Tamil Nadu and parts of Andhra Pradesh were affected by these floods.
 There was a loss of Rs 14,000 crore and over 500 lives.

 In almost all cases, storms are the major culprit that causes flooding and erosion.
-Flash flooding is caused by massive amount of rainfall during storms flowing down into an area over a short period of time.
+Flash flooding is caused by massive amounts of rainfall during storms flowing down into an area over a short period of time.
 Storm surges, which are closely related to tropical storms, occur when wind collects and pushes water towards low pressure or inland, with this water sometimes rising rapidly.
 The amount of sea level rise or fall from a storm surge depends greatly on the amount and duration of wind and water in a specific location.
 During high tides, these surges can have an even greater effect on the coast.

 Almost all storms with high wind and water cause erosion along the coast.
-Erosion can occurs along shore currents due to tides, sea level rise and fall, and high winds.
+Erosion can occur along shore currents due to tides, sea level rise and fall, and high winds.
 Larger amounts of erosion cause the coastline to degrade at a faster rate and can destroy areas of habitation, leaving less land to develop or preserve.
 Coastal erosion has been increasing over the past few years, and it is still on the rise, making it a major coastline hazard.
-In the United States, 45 percent of coastline is along the Atlantic or Gulf coast, and the erosion rate per year along the Gulf coast is currently at six feet a year.
+In the United States, 45 percent of the coastline is along the Atlantic or Gulf coast, and the erosion rate per year along the Gulf coast is currently at six feet a year.
 The average rate of erosion along the Atlantic is around two to three feet a year.
-Even with these findings, erosion rates in specific locations vary because of various environmental factors such as significant storms that can cause major erosion upwards to 100 feet or more in only one day.
+Even with these findings, erosion rates in specific locations vary because of various environmental factors such as significant storms that can cause major erosion upwards of 100 feet or more in only one day.